SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 10 July, 2026 at 23:49:24
+# Last Refreshed - 11 July, 2026 at 23:48:50
 The Latest Activity was a Ride -

-<b>Before the sun Morning Ride</b>
+<b>Early up Cheddar gorge Morning Ride</b>

-which happened on 10 July, 2026 at 06:07:16
+which happened on 11 July, 2026 at 06:45:59

-Which is 0 years, 0 months, 0 days, 17 hours and 42 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 17 hours and 2 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/19252387621
+You can see it here https://www.strava.com/activities/19265602979

 ## Number of Rides
 How many rides have I done each year?